nefeli-my/askmeanything/README.md

 The version of the app according to Microservices architecture can be found [here](https://askmeanything25-ms.herokuapp.com/).

+We note that some of the pages may take some time to load at first, due to the usage of free Heroku dynos.
+(Heroku puts free dynos to ['sleep'](https://devcenter.heroku.com/articles/free-dyno-hours#dyno-sleeping) if they receive no web traffic during a 30-minute period).

 For the deployment of the app the instructions as stated below are executed given that one has installed the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli):